afra-muhammad/LCA_Monte_carlo/README.md

 This folder cointains the CSV files with the dataset used for this project.

 ## 2- Monte__carlo_Analysis
-This folder cointains Jupyter notebook that were used to perform monte carlo analsis of the dataset(upyter notebooks for exploration, testing, and visualisation).
+This folder cointains Jupyter notebook that were used to perform monte carlo analsis of the dataset(jupyter notebook for exploration, testing, and visualisation).
 This folder also cointainssimulation results.

 ## Project Overview